GuillaumeLerayGirardeau/holbertonschool-printf/README.md

 Hello, my name is John and I am 50 years old
 ```

-In this example, %s and %d will looks respectively for a string and a integer in the arguments, and will print them in their place.
+In this example, %s and %d will looks respectively for a string and a digit in the arguments, and will print them in their place.

 ## Compiling command